BrooksSnLiu/Project-V-Inventory-Management/README.md

 Returns basic service status.

-Inventory (Read-Only)
+📦 Inventory (Read-Only)

-These endpoints fetch data from the Database service.
+These routes proxy data from the Database Team.

 GET /items

+Retrieve all items from the Database service.

 GET /items/:id

+Retrieve a single item by ID.

 GET /stock/:id/level

+Retrieve stock level for a specific item.

-Not Supported in This Service
+🚫 Not Supported in This Service

-The Inventory module does not create or delete inventory items.
+The Inventory module does NOT perform create/update/delete operations.
-These operations belong to the Database or Facilities/Menu workflows.

-Calls to these endpoints will return 501 Not Implemented:
+These routes return 501 Not Implemented:

 POST /items

 DELETE /items/:id

-Stock Adjustment (Future Integration)
+📉 Stock Adjustment (Future Integration)
 POST /stock/adjust

-This endpoint exists for the API contract but currently returns a "not implemented" message until integration with the Transactions module is completed.
+Present only for API contract alignment.
+Currently returns a “not implemented” message until integration with the Transactions Team is completed.

-Architecture Summary
+🏗️ Architecture Summary
 Database Service (source of truth)
         ↓
 Inventory Service (this module)
         ↓
-Menu, POS, Transactions teams consume the Inventory API
+Menu Team / POS / Transactions Team / Facilities

-The Inventory service:
+The Inventory Service:

-Does not store data locally
+Has no local database

+Reads everything from the DB Team’s service

-Maps Database API responses into a consistent internal item format
+Maps values into a consistent internal format

-Exposes stable APIs for other teams
+Provides a stable API for consuming teams

-Testing
+🧪 Testing

 Tests verify that:

-Read operations fail clearly when DB_API_BASE is not configured
+Read operations fail clearly when DB_API_BASE is missing

 adjustStock is intentionally not implemented

-No in-memory storage is used
+No in-memory Maps or local storage exists

+Service layer correctly forwards calls to Database API

+Mapping logic produces consistent item/stock output

-Tests align with the new DB-driven architecture
+Error handling follows the new DB-driven architecture

+Run all tests:

+npm test

-Sprint 3 Summary
+📝 Sprint 3 Summary

-Converted the entire module to a DB-driven architecture
+Migrated completely to Database-driven architecture

-Removed in-memory Maps
+Removed in-memory storage (Maps)

-Added mapping layer for Database responses
+Added item/stock mapping layer

-Updated controllers and routes
+Updated controllers, services, and routes

+Improved error handling and failure messages

-Updated unit tests
+Updated unit tests to match DB-driven flow

-Added improved error handling

-Documented integration points with other modules
+Documented integration for other enterprise teams